ovh/docs/pages/cloud/private-cloud/vm_encrypt-vnkp/guide.en-sg.md

 - a [Hosted Private Cloud powered by VMware solution](https://www.ovhcloud.com/en-sg/enterprise/products/hosted-private-cloud/)
 - You must be logged in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg).
 - access to the vSphere management interface
+- you must have vSphere version and hosts version 7.0 Update 2 minimum.
-- To date, the replication solution **Zerto** is not compatible with encryption.
+- to date, the replication solution **Zerto** is not compatible with encryption.
 Encrypted VMs cannot therefore be replicated.

+> [!warning]
+>
+> Your **Hosted Private Cloud powered by VMware** cluster may not be in version 7.0 Update 2.
+If so, please contact support to upgrade your infrastructure.
+>

 ## Presentation